Reservation and Boat Details

 Reserving your spot

-In order to reserve your spot on the boats, you must click the "Reserve Now" link in the navigation bar above, follow the indicated steps, and pay the ticket price.
+In order to reserve your spot on the boats, you must click the "Book Now" button on the "Tickets" page in the navigation bar above, follow the indicated steps, and pay the ticket price.
 For the avoidance of doubt, anything else, including any verbal or written communication from us, does not constitute a reservation, confirmation or ticket.
 Due to very high demand and a limited number of slots, we unfortunately cannot hold your spot for you without a confirmed payment.
 Your confirmation email constitutes your ticket and proof of payment; if you do not successfully receive one (including in your spam/junk folder) after 10 minutes, then please contact us to ensure your payment is received and you are in our system.

 Transferring your ticket